openoereb/ili2pg_oereb_data_import_manual/README.md

                   --defaultSrsAuth EPSG \
                   --defaultSrsCode 2056 \
                   --dataset var_dataset \              # dataset name
-                  --replace var_xtf_file               # data in the db are replaced by means of a dataset name
+                  --replace var_xtf_file               # data in the database is replaced by data of the xtf-file by means of the dataset name
 ```